 That would mean a lot of email queries, landing page data, and marketing stats to sift through.
 Luckily, that kind of analysis is precisely the kind of automation task machines love.

-Tools like Zoho CRM can help you categorize and then automatically target specific types of customers based on their attributes and behaviours.
+Tools like Paperform can help categorise and automatically target specific types of customers based on their attributes and behaviours.
 For example, you could use conditional logic to only send certain leads to your CRM based on their answers to your form.